caltechlibrary/dataset/DEVELOPMENT-NOTES.md

 ## Using the _dataset_ package

-+ create collection
++ create/initialize collection
-+ create a JSON document to collection
++ create a JSON document in a collection
 + read a JSON document
 + update a JSON document
 + delete a JSON document